pyenchant/pyenchant/README.txt

 ----------------

 Enchant is used to check the spelling of words and suggest corrections for words that are miss-spelled.
-It can use many popular spellchecking packages to perform this task, including ispell, aspell and MySpell.
+It can use many popular spell checking packages to perform this task, including ispell, aspell and MySpell.
 It is quite flexible at handling multiple dictionaries and multiple languages.